Drakmyth/wp-braingears/readme.txt

 * Redesigned header to display logo and title simultaneously.
 * First page of blog posts will display entire posts rather than just excerpts.
 * Hid related posts block in favor of Related Posts widget.
+* Hid latest posts block in favor of Recent Posts widget.

 == Changelog ==